Minimal area of Finsler disks with minimizing geodesics: Integral geometry in Finsler manifolds with almost no trapped geodesics

 There exists a unique 2-form ~$\omega_\Gamma$ on~$\Gamma$ such that

-This follows from the invariance of the 2-form $\omega_M|_{U^*_\Gamma M}$ under the cogeodesic flow, and the fact that this form vanishes in the direction of~$Z$; see Definition~\ref{def:cogeodesic}.
-The form~$\omega_\Gamma$ is symplectic and determines on~$\Gamma$ a smooth volume measure~$\mu_\Gamma$ given by
+This follows from the invariance of the 2-form $\omega_M|_{U^*_\Gamma M}$ under the cogeodesic flow, and the fact that this form vanishes in the direction of~$Z$ according to Definition~\ref{def:cogeodesic}.
+(See also~\cite{cossarini2020finsler} for details, or~\cite[\S4.3]{abraham1978foundations} for a general account on symplectic reduction.)
+The form~$\omega_\Gamma$ is symplectic, thus it determines on~$\Gamma$ a smooth volume measure~$\mu_\Gamma$ given by

 \end{definition}